 FSB volunteered our time and talents to give the Army National Guard its own “prairie chapel.”

 FSB participated in this enormous volunteer effort by providing architecture and engineering design drawings that encapsulate a “prairie chapel” feel for the new structure.
 The design complements its setting in a wooded area of the 30,000-acre site and is surrounded by meditation venues and walkways.
-A dominant bell tower and a nearly 60-foot steeple rise above the front door of the simple frame structure, anchoring the building and creating a welcoming feel.
+A dominant bell tower and nearly 60-foot steeple rise above the front door of the simple frame structure, anchoring the building and creating a welcoming feel.